microsoft/ace-ux-components/CONTRIBUTING.md

 npm run change
 ```

+And follow the instructions for adding your changes.

 ### Writing Documenation

 When creating new components or updating current ones, you need to ensure that you are updating our current documenation accordingly.
 Our current documentation can be found in `ace-ux-components/documenation/Components.md` Make sure that you are updating this document with the appropriate screenshots, if necessary.